realm/realm-cocoa-converter/README.md

 # License

-Realm ConvertKit is licensed under the Apache license.
+Realm Converter is licensed under the Apache license.
 See the LICENSE file for details.